AetherraLabs/Aetherra/docs-organized/manifesto/AI_OS_MANIFESTO.md

 **Vision**: Comprehensive AI-native operating systems with integrated consciousness **Mission**: Democratize AI-native computing for everyone

+> Aetherra is developed and maintained by **Aetherra Labs**, the official steward of the AI OS.

 ---

 ## 🌟 **The Paradigm Shift**